Wok & Skillet

 How do I store Tom Yum Paste?

-Keep the Tom Yum Paste in an airtight jar or container in the fridge for up to 1 week or in the freezer for up to 6 months.
-If you will be freezing the Tom Yum Paste, I recommend freezing them in ice cube trays (1 tablespoon in each cube) for convenience.
+Store Tom Yum paste in an airtight container in the refrigerator for up to 1 week.
+For longer storage, freeze it for up to 6 months.
+I recommend freezing them in ice cube trays (1 tablespoon in each cube) for convenience.
 You’ll be able to take and thaw just the right amount that you need.

-Why are both dried and fresh red chilli used in this recipe?
+Why does this recipe use both dried and fresh red chilies?

-What if the paste turns out too thick?
+What if my paste turns out too thick?

-If the paste turns out too thick and your blender or food processor struggles to blend the ingredients smoothly, add a splash of hot water, tamarind juice, or coconut oil to loosen it up.
+If the paste is too thick or your blender struggles, add a small splash of hot water, tamarind juice, or coconut oil to loosen it.
+Blend again, stopping to scrape down the sides as needed, until the paste moves smoothly.

 Other Thai Curry Paste Recipes